-With hot summers and a chilly, rainy winter climate, the best times to visit Turkey are the spring and autumn.
+With hot summers and a chilly, rainy winter climate, the best times to visit are the spring and autumn.
 Spring is generally the best time to go, as the days are longer than in the autumn.
-Either way, you will miss the mid-summer crush of tourists on their Turkey vacation.
+Either way, you will miss the mid-summer crush of tourists.
 Autumn is also Ramadan season, a culturally interesting time to visit but also a time when there’s some upheaval in regards to store and restaurant business hours.
 Spring and autumn are both excellent times for rafting, trekking and camping.

-Unlike many surrounding countries, on Turkey tours it is possible to trek without a guide.
-This can be done totally solo or with some assistance, via a “self-guided” tour which provides reservations at pensions along your route and transports your luggage to the next stop for you.
+Unlike many surrounding countries, here it IS possible to trek without a guide.
+This can be done totally solo or with some assistance, via a self-guided tour which provides reservations at pensions along your route and transports your luggage to the next stop for you.
 It’s a nice opportunity for a little more freedom and travel at your own pace, without having to haul your belongings on your back.
 Serious adventure travelers can trek without any assistance at all.
-Turkey has two long, way marked walking trails, both created by Kate Clow, a British resident of Turkey who discovered many old footpaths and obtained permission to join them together into one long route.
+Turkey has two long, marked walking trails, both created by Kate Clow, a British resident of Turkey who discovered many old footpaths and obtained permission to join them together into one long route.

 The Lycian Way is a 500km trail that winds through the Tekke peninsula, marked approximately every 100m by red-white paint flashes.
 The route begins near Antalya and winds south along the coast, passing secluded beaches, ruins, camel farms, and terraced fields.
 Think of it as the beach holiday to end all others.

 Kate Clow’s second venture, the St. Paul Trail, commemorates that venerable figure’s travels through Anatolia on his first missionary trip.
 Like the Lycian Way, it’s around 500km, beginning east of Antalya and winding up northeast of Lake Egirdir.
 It’s a wilder route than its older sibling, with a climb of 2200m.
-Highlights of the St. Paul include the Ucansu waterfalls, Roman ruins and deep pine forests to explore on your holidays Turkey.
+Highlights of the St. Paul include the Ucansu waterfalls, Roman ruins and deep pine forests to explore.

 After the long-distance marked trails and Cappadocia, the best trekking destination in Turkey is the Kaçkars, the steep, rocky mountains of the northeast.
 Climbing the Kaçkars is best attempted with a guide, and is recommended between July and September due to the long, harsh winter.
 Many trekkers set out from Yaylalar and attempt to scale Mount Kackar, Turkey’s fifth-highest peak.